-When developing the draft regulatory technical standards referred to in the first subparagraph, AMLA shall take due account of the following:
+When developing the draft regulatory technical standards referred to in the first subparagraph, AMLA shall take due account of the inherent levels of risks of the business models of the different types of obliged entities and of the risk assessment at Union level conducted by the Commission pursuant to Article 7 of Directive (EU) 2024/...+.

-- (a) the inherent levels of risks of the business models of the different types of obliged entities; - the supra-national risk assessment developed by the Commission pursuant to Article (b) 7 of Directive [please insert reference - proposal for 6th Anti-Money Laundering] Directive - COM/2021/423 final]. - 6.
-The Commission is empowered to supplement this Regulation by adopting the regulatory technical standards referred to in paragraph 5 of this Article in accordance with Articles 38 to 41 of [please insert reference - proposal for establishment of an Anti-Money Laundering Authority - COM/2021/421 final].
+10. Power is delegated to the Commission to supplement this Regulation by adopting the regulatory technical standards referred to in paragraph 9 of this Article in accordance with Articles 49 to 52 of Regulation (EU) 2024/... ++.

+OJ: please insert the number of the Directive contained in document PE 37/24 (2021/0250 (COD)).

+OJ: please insert the number of the Regulation contained in document PE 35/24 (2021/0240 (COD)).